KevinMind/canvas-component/README.md

 run `yarn generate:package` to initiate the CLI. with turborepo, the package should automatically be integrated into the various build/ci pipelines.

+### Adding a new app

+We use plop to generate new apps. there is one option

+- name: the name for the package both in package.json and directory in packages/{{name}}

+run `yarn generate:app` to initiate the CLI. with turborepo, the package should automatically be integrated into the various build/ci pipelines.

+## Testing

+### Global tests

+- [ ] Test that packages/apps are valid

+- no dupliate package/app names
+- no package/app with root name

+- all apps have
+-- jest.config.js
+-- tsconfig.json
+-- .eslintrc.js
+-- package.json scripts

+- all packages have:
+-- tsconfig.json
+-- .eslintrc.js
+-- package.json scripts
+-- package.json jest preset